Optimal trace-distance bounds for free-fermionic states: Testing and improved tomography: Related works

 \section{Related works}

+It should be noted that an exact formula for the fidelity between two possibly mixed free-fermionic states is known~\cite{Banchi_2014,Zhang_2023}, exhibiting a notably non-trivial dependence on their correlation matrices.
+While one might attempt to derive a perturbation bound from this formula in terms of the norm difference between the correlation matrices, our exploration of this strategy revealed it to be more complex and ultimately less effective in yielding an upper bound as good as that obtained with our current approach.
 Beside providing optimal trace-distance bounds for free-fermionic states, the main focus of this work are practical and efficient quantum algorithms for free-fermionic state testing and tomography.
 In this section, we discuss previous works in the literature.
 Addressing the testing of specific properties in quantum states spans various contexts.
 A property tester for a quantum state class $\mathcal{C}$ involves taking copies of a state $\rho$ as input and determining either whether $\rho$ belongs to $\mathcal{C}$ (or is close enough to it) or if $\rho$ is $\varepsilon$-far in trace distance from all states in $\mathcal{C}$, provided that one of these scenarios is true.

 In a similar spirit to our work, Ref.\ \cite{gross2021schur} analyzed property testing of pure stabilizer states~\cite{gottesman1998heisenberg}, which are another class of non-trivial classical simulable states.
 It has been shown that $O(1)$ copies of the unknown state suffice to solve the property testing problem.
 This remarkable efficiency is ultimately attributed to the use of entangling (Bell) measurements and techniques known as \textit{Bell difference sampling}.
 In a slightly more general and practical scenario, this has been extended in Ref.\ \cite{grewal2023improved,arunachalam2024toleranttestingstabilizerstates} to the class $\mathcal{C}$ consisting of pure states \emph{sufficiently} close in trace distance to pure stabilizer states, i.e., to a so-called \emph{tolerant} testing.
 We remark that also in our free-fermionic case we achieve tolerant testing (albeit with tolerant accuracy parameter scaling inversely with the system size).
 Property testing of matrix product states has also been analyzed in Ref.~\cite{soleimanifar2022testing}.
 Similar settings in the free-bosonic realm have also been considered \cite{Leandro}.
 Recently, works have appeared in the context of testing the locality of Hamiltonians through time-evolutions~\cite{bluhm2024hamiltonian,gutiérrez2024simple}.
 In Ref.\ \cite{odonnell2015quantum}, the identity testing problem (i.e., in which the set $\mathcal{C}$ is composed only of the maximally mixed state) has been shown to require a sample complexity $\Theta(2^n)$, where $n$ is the number of qubits.
 Similarly, product state testing has been examined in Ref.\ \cite{productstatehardness}, focusing on the class $\mathcal{C}$ being the set of product states.